scalatra/scalatra-website/guides/persistence/squeryl.md

 ```

 You'll likely want to load up your database creds by reading a config file,
 but that's up to you.
-The `configureDb()` method will create a connection pool when it's called, and in this case it'll use the `MySQLAdapter`.
+The `configureDb()` method will create a connection pool when it's called, and in this case it'll use an in-memory H2 database with the `H2Adapter`, so that we don't have any dependencies on an external database server.
+Replace the connection string, driver, and adapter in this file if you're using MySQL, PostgreSQL, or something else.
+Info is available on the

 Inside the `configureDb` method, Squeryl's `SessionFactory` gets wired together
 with C3P0's `ComboPooledDataSource`.